Fourth Plain for All

 This image shows community members speaking with a member of the project team during an open house event at the 2023 Multicultural Resource Fair.
 Shown in the background are three boards on easels, which explain different aspects of the project.Open house event at the June 3 Multicultural Resource Fair.

-Phase 2 (Spring-Summer 2023): We are taking the list of potential investment options back out to the community to:
+Phase 2 (Spring-Summer 2023): The project team took the list of potential investment options back out to the community to:

 • Confirm that we interpreted input from the first phase of engagement correctly and created investment options that the community would like to see implemented.

 • Invite the community to help prioritize projects and programs that they would like to see implemented using ARPA funding between now and 2026.
-This input will be used to create the final investment strategy.
+This input was used to create the final investment strategy.

-• Updated Community Survey – Identify specific projects and programs most important to the community that can utilize ARPA funds.
-Take the survey here.
+• Updated Community Survey – Identified specific projects and programs most important to the community that can utilize ARPA funds.

-• Investment Strategy Committee – Host two ISC meetings and seek input around investment evaluation criteria, budgeting, and priority projects and programs that can utilize ARPA funds.
+• Investment Strategy Committee – Hosted two ISC meetings to seek input around investment evaluation criteria, budgeting, and priority projects and programs that can utilize ARPA funds.

 • Open house event at the Multicultural Resource Fair at Hudson’s Bay High School (June 3).